-The following image indicates the location of the M.2 2230 solid-state drive that is installed in the SSD1 slot and provides a visual representation of the removal procedure.
+The following image indicates the location of the M.2 2230 solid-state drive that is installed in the SSD1 slot of the Precision 5760 and provides a visual representation of the removal procedure.

 - 1. Remove the screw (M2x4) that secures the solid-state drive thermal bracket and the solid-state drive to the system board. - 2.
 Lift the solid-state drive thermal bracket off the system board. - 3.
 Slide and lift the solid-state drive off the SSD1 slot.